avarp/phpt/README.md

 }
 ```

-You can access inner value using `->` syntax (name of property can be in lower case for readability):
+You can access inner value using OOP style (name of property can be in lower case for readability):

 ```php
 $y = new IntOrString('Str', 'foo');